mdsagorislam16/simple-calculator/README.md

 Made with ❤️ using HTML, Tailwind CSS and JavaScript
 For learning and practice purposes.
 ---
 ## ⚡ Getting Started
 1. Download the project
 2. Open `index.html` in your browser
 3. Start calculating 🎯
-1. Download the project
-2. Open `index.html` in your browser
-3. Start calculating 🎯